Faros started in business as a blacksmith and table maker. Business named Faros CRAFT.

-Back in 1900, Faros Craft started a simple business as a blacksmith and table maker.
-As was the custom at the time, his son, James W. joined him in business.
-Time went on and another generation of the Craft family, James E. joined the business.
-Now, more than 119 years later, the great grandchildren of Faros Craft comprise the management team, and the 5th generation (Faros Craft’s great great grandchildren) are also involved in ownership.
+In 1900, Faros Craft started a simple business as a blacksmith and table maker – and, as was custom at the time, his son, James W., later joined him in business.
+Time went on and another generation of the Craft family, James E., joined the business.
+Now, 125 years later, the great and great, great grandchildren of Faros Craft comprise the management team.

-James CRAFT & Son has changed over the last 100+ years, but is still owned and operated by members of the Craft family and dedicated to quality CRAFTsmanship and service.
+James CRAFT & Son has certainly changed over the last 125 years but is still owned and operated by members of the Craft family, who are dedicated to quality CRAFTsmanship and service.
 That dedication is reflected in the employees, both past and present, who have been instrumental in establishing James CRAFT & Son as one of the most reliable mechanical contractors in central Pennsylvania.
-We owe our longevity, our growth and our reputation to the hard work of our 150 employees, who exemplify the vision, mission & values that have enabled us to service customers with excellence for more than a century.
+We owe our longevity, our growth and our reputation to the hard work of our 140 employees, who exemplify the vision, mission & values that have enabled us to service customers with excellence all these years.

-With its headquarters in a state-of-the-art, computerized and automated shop facility, the company continues to offer quality engineering, design and installation capabilities.
+With its headquarters in a state-of-the-art, computerized and automated shop facility, the company continues to offer quality engineering, design and installation capabilities, as well as automatic temperature controls and emergency services.
 It has expanded into new territories with a presence in Chambersburg, PA and northern Maryland and prides itself in operating as a merit shop.

-James Craft & Son, Inc. is still family owned, and continues to expand its capabilities to grow right along with the technological advancements that have enhanced the industry.
-By incorporating its progressive thinking with employee education and training , the company is able to offer consistent quality and increased value.
+James Craft & Son, Inc. continues to expand its capabilities to grow right along with the technological advancements that have enhanced the industry.
+By incorporating progressive thinking with employee education and training, the company offers consistent quality and increased value.

 Fire destroyed the company’s warehouse and prefab shop at 60 N. Front Street, paving the way for the company’s brand new, modernized office & shop facility at 2780 York Haven Road.
 Controls Department formed (1984) and became an authorized dealer of Novar Controls.
 Thomas joined the company (1987).